 Interdisciplinary Faculty Seminars

-The"JI Essentials" provides an important cross-disciplinary opportunity for Professors of the Practice to meet, discuss the joys and challenges of teaching, and share in purposeful fellowship as we consider the big questions facing our undergraduate students today and how we can best serve to guide them to constructive solutions and to open doors to campus-wide conversations.
-At the same time, we learn more about each others' work and how we can support each other in our research, writing, and service.
+This seminar provides an important cross-disciplinary opportunity for Professors of the Practice to meet, discuss the joys and challenges of teaching, and share in purposeful fellowship as we consider the big questions facing our undergraduate students today and how we can best serve to guide them to constructive solutions and to open doors to campus-wide conversations.
+At the same time, we learn more about each other’s work and how we can support each other in our research, writing, and service.
 In the best of the Ignatian tradition, we seek to respond generously to God's call that has led us to our own professions in order to love and serve our students and each other in concrete ways.
+This year they are reading James F. Kennan’s University Ethics.

 Natana Delong-Bas, Theology Erik Owens, Theology